tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # tl;dr #
-git commits are immutable and cannot be "rewritten"
+git commits are immutable and cannot be &#8220;rewritten&#8221;

 !SLIDE
 # tl;dr #
+you only add to history

-history is add-only with eventual garbage collection on unreferenced commits
+garbage collection removes unwanted commits weeks later

 !SLIDE center
 # git's the safest VCS I've used #